GameFoundry/bsf/README.md

 # License

-Banshee is offered completely free for personal or commercial use under the General Public License v3 (GPL v3).
-Read `BansheeLicense.txt` included in the License sub-directory for full license text.
-Licenses and credits for used third-party libraries and tools are included in the same directory.
+Banshee is offered completely free for personal or commercial use under the Lesser General Public License v3 (LGPL v3).
+A paid commercial per-seat license is also available for those that cannot comply with LGPL terms or just want more flexibility.

 # Author